MichelJonkman/turbo-5e/docs/rules/improved_healing.md

 **Range**: Touch
 **Components**: V, S, M (diamond dust worth at least 100 gp, which the spell consumes)
 **Duration**: Instantaneous
 You imbue a creature you touch with positive energy to undo a debilitating effect.
-You can reduce the target's exhaustion level by one, restore all the creature's **Hit Dice**, or end one of the following effects on the target:
+You can reduce the target's exhaustion level by one, restore all the target's **Hit Dice**, or end one of the following effects on the target:
 - One effect that charmed or petrified the target
 - One curse, including the target's attunement to a cursed magic item
 - Any reduction to one of the target's ability scores